ahaider6/ProcessingProjects_Jumper/SourceCode.md

   this.plrX = plrX;
   this.objY = objY;
 }

-public void hit(float x,float plrY,float boxWidth, float boxHeight) {
+//Using a method that gets the objects X positon, the players Y position and the height and width of the hit box public void hit(float x,float plrY,float boxWidth, float boxHeight) {
 float posX1 = x;
 float posX2 = x + boxWidth;